MaceChettiyadan/Y11Notes/Physics/Waves.md

 ![[WaveGraph.svg]]

 #### Wave Behaviours
-- **Reflection** - when energy is incident upon a surface, or a boundry between two different media
+- **Reflection** - when energy is incident upon a surface, or a boundry between two different media, then some/all of the energy rebounds back into the original medium.